best-practice-and-impact/ons-spark/ons-spark/spark-analysis/big-data-workflow.md

 - Is the size of the data likely to grow over time?
 If this is the case you should consider how you will minimise resource use as the amount of data to process increases.

 ### 5. Reduce the size of your dataset to use fewer compute resources
-- Generally, it is unnecessary and not good practice to carry out the majority of the analysis stages outlined above on a full dataset, especially if it is very large.
+- Generally, it is unnecessary and not good practice to carry out the majority of the analysis stages outlined in figure 1 on a full dataset, especially if it is very large.
 - Keep the size of your data in the EDA, detailed analysis and development stages as small as possible to conserve resource.
-- Consider [taking samples of your data](../spark-functions/sampling), especially in the EDA phase
+- Consider [taking samples of your data](../spark-functions/sampling), especially in the EDA phase.
-    - Use a simple sample size calculator to estimate how large a sample to take.
+    - Use a simple [sample size calculator](https://www.calculator.net/sample-size-calculator.html) to estimate the size of the sample to take.
     - Ideally, you should take a sample small enough that you can use Python or R for analysis instead of PySpark/SparklyR.
     - You can validate your sample by comparing descriptive statistics to the full dataset.
 - Aggregate data where possible.